AutoSail-MDH/autosail/src/pkgs/rudder_control/README.md

 # Information
+This package is no longer used, see path_follower instead.

 This application sends the angle for which to set the rudder, so it can steer towards a goal position.
 There are three inputs to this application:

 Next position in Lat/Long coordinates, which is the coordinates for which the boat should steer towards.
 This data is aquired from set_next_position.cpp via the topic `/path/next_position`.
 Current position in Lat/Long coordinates, which is the current coordinates for the boat.
 This data is aquired from via the topic `/sensor/gnss`.

 Current heading in degrees, which is the current heading of the boat.
 This data is aquired via the topic `/sensor/imu`.